 The people behind Palm

 Andy Knight first tried kayaking at school in a glass fibre craft of questionable seaworthiness that he built himself.
 He soon began to compete in slalom competitions, paddling in Division 2 kayak, and Division 1 two-man Canadian.
-At the same time he became a kayak surf addict, and living in the South West allowed him plenty of opportunity to go on surf missions.
+At the same time, he became a kayak surf addict and living in the South West allowed him plenty of opportunities to go on surf missions.
 At sixteen Andy became the South West Junior Kayak Surfing Champion, then UK Junior Champion the following year, and later on in 1984, the UK Men’s Champion.
 It was not only the competitive element that drew Andy in, he was also an instructor for a time.
 Andy’s true passion revealed itself before too long; it was only a matter of time before his education in engineering, combined with ideas about how boats and gear could be improved drove him inevitably to start making them himself.

 The other figure alongside Andy at Palm is Bob Slee, an old friend, who was recruited in 1987 to help manage the business.
 Bob’s years in the merchant navy gave him a solid background in engineering, as well as an ability to keep everything running smoothly, shipshape and Bristol fashion.
 Bob built our boat moulding oven himself in 2000, and can still be found in overalls, tinkering, developing, and experimenting with new projects.
 Bob’s introduction to kayaking was a little different, he preferred the adventure of paddling a river or surfing than competitions.
 Andy remembers his early paddling adventures with Bob;